jcbhmr/portablegit.js/README.md

 Each new upcoming release will first be tried as a prerelease `-rc.N` first to make sure that everything is 99% guarenteed to work when autopublishing.
 Make sure to `--tag next`!

 This package currently relies on **manual updates** to bump the Git for Windows version.
 Make sure you update the `version` field in `package.json` and the `gfwVersion` and `filename` constants in `scripts.js` `generate()`.

+You can publish a release to GitHub releases and npm using [the npm publish GitHub actions workflow](https://github.com/jcbhmr/portablegit.js/actions/workflows/npm-publish.yml).